Paradoxical predictions of liquid curtains with surface tension: Steady curtains

 Let the general solution of (\ref{4.6}) be

 where $C_{1,2,3}$ are arbitrary constants.
 The linearly independent solutions $\tilde{\alpha}_{1,2,3}(l)$ can be fixed by their large-$l$ asymptotics,

 where

 Most importantly, $\tilde{\alpha}_{1,2,3}$ all decay as $l\rightarrow \infty $ -- which means that the point $\alpha =-\pi /2$ is an attractor.
-As a result, solutions are likely to exist for a \emph{range} of $\alpha _{0}^{\prime }$ (not just a set of \emph{discrete} values of this parameter): one can `shoot' a solution of (\ref{4.1})--(\ref{4.4}) starting from the outlet with a value of $\alpha _{0}^{\prime }$ from the allowed range, and this solution will end up at the attractor.
+As a result, solutions are likely to exist for a \emph{range} of $\alpha _{0}^{\prime }$ (not just a set of discrete values): one can `shoot' a solution of (\ref{4.1})--(\ref{4.4}) from the outlet with a value of $\alpha _{0}^{\prime }$ from the allowed range, and this solution will end up at the attractor.
+Thus, there is no need to seek new solutions by parametric continuation from the already-found ones.

 UB curtains, in turn, imply that

 and the large-$l$ analysis yields

 where